Fexty12573/SharpPluginLoader/README.md

 4. Open `mhw-cs-plugin-loader.sln`
 5. Build solution `Build -> Build Solution`

-## Dependency Resolution
-The native host (`SharpPluginLoader.Native.dll`) loads the Bootstrapper assembly (`SharpPluginLoader.Bootstrapper.dll`) into the default AssemblyLoadContext (ALC).
-The Bootstrapper then loads the core assembly into a custom ALC (`CoreLoadContext`).

-The `CoreLoadContext` resolves all dependencies either from the current directory, or via the Default ALC.

-The core assembly then loads all plugins into a custom ALC (`PluginLoadContext`) and resolves all dependencies from the `CoreLoadContext`.
-Each plugin is loaded into a separate ALC.

 ## **Enabling C# Debugging**
 1. Make sure all projects are compiled in **Debug** mode.
 2. Open the `mhw-cs-plugin-loader` project properties, make sure the **Debug** configuration is selected and go to General > Debugging.
 Here set the Debugger Type to **Mixed (.NET Core)**.